AymanSD/LaneTrackingAndDetermination/README.md

-This code is for determining which lane the car is in using 2 Cameras.
+This algorithm was developed to determine the position of a vehicle on a particular lane from a video feed.

 The code was developed using OpenCV written on Python3.6

-As it was developed on a x64 environment; It may be necessary to modify some parts for code to run on x86 environment
+As it was developed on a x64 environment; It may be necessary to modify some parts for code to run on x86 environment.

+This algorithm is still under development.

 # To Import OpenCV library into Python